Progressive Visual Prompt Learning with Contrastive Feature Re-formation: Experiments

+\textbf{Base-to-New Generalization} is used to evaluate the generalizability of the models in a zero-shot manner.
+The dataset is split into base and new sets with no shared classes.
+The models are trained on the base sets only but tested on both sets.\\

+\textbf{Cross-Dataset Transfer} is used to test the zero-shot transferability of the model.
+The model is only trained on the source dataset in a few-shot manner and evaluated on various downstream datasets.
+In this paper, we select ImageNet as the source and test the model on the remaining 10 datasets.\\

+\textbf{Datasets:} In line with previous methods~\citep{CoOp,CoCoOp}, we use a collection of 11 diverse image recognition datasets in all settings.
+These datasets cover a various spectrum of visual categories, including generic object classification exemplified by ImageNet~\citep{Imagenet} and Caltech101~\citep{Caltech101}, as well as fine-grained classification across FGVCAircraft~\citep{FGVCAircraft}, Flowers102~\citep{OxfordFlowers}, Food101~\citep{food101}, StanfordCars~\citep{StanfordCars} and OxfordPets~\citep{OxfordPets}.
+Also, we incorporate datasets categorized under actions and scenes such as UCF101~\citep{UCF101} and SUN397 \citep{SUN397}, and datasets for specialized categories like EuroSAT~\citep{EuroSAT} and DTD~\citep{DTD}.
+In the few-shot learning task, we also follow prior works~\citep{CLIP,CoOp,ProGrad}, and train the model with 1, 2, 4, 8, and 16 shots, testing on full test sets.
+For base-to-new generalization and cross-dataset transfer, we train the model on the split dataset of 16-shot settings. \\

-For few-shot learning, visual prompt length at each layer is set to 50.
-The maximum epoch is set to 200 for 16/8 shots, 100 for 4/2 shots, and 50 for 1 shot for all datasets. $\lambda$ is set as 0.1 for ImageNet, StanfordCars and OxfordFlowers and 1 for remaining datasets.
-For base-to-novel generalization, we shorten the prompt length to 16 and the maximum epoch to 100. $\lambda$ is set to 1 except ImageNet for 0.1.
+\textbf{Training Details:} Our implementation is based on the open-source CLIP~\citep{CLIP} with ViT-B/16~\citep{vit}, and all results are averaged over three runs as prior settings (\citep{CoOp,CoCoOp}).
+We utilize Xavier\citep{XavierRand} to initialize prompts and fix the progressive decay $\alpha$ as $0.1$.
+All models are trained with a batch size of 32 and a learning rate of 0.1 with SGD optimizer, while ImageNet and SUN397 benefit from a large learning rate of 5.0.
+We run all experiments on a single NVIDIA A100 GPU.
+For few-shot learning, the visual prompt length at each layer is set to 50.
+The maximum epoch is set to 200 for 16/8 shots, 100 for 4/2 shots, and 50 for 1 shot for all datasets following CoOp~\citep{CoOp}. $\lambda$ is set to 0.1 for ImageNet, StanfordCars, and OxfordFlowers, and 1 for the remaining datasets.
+For base-to-new generalization, we shorten the prompt length to 16 and the maximum epoch to 100. $\lambda$ is set to 1 except ImageNet to 0.1.